hyperledger-labs/perun-doc/source/concepts/protocols.rst

 1. For finalized sub-channels & virtual channels
 ````````````````````````````````````````````````
 If a channel is a sub-channel or ledger channel and the state to be settled was
-finalized through off-chain transactions, then it could funds could be directly
+finalized through off-chain transactions, then funds could be directly
 withdrawn by making an update to the parent layer.
 In case of

 1. Sub-channel: `parent layer` is the ledger channel between the particiants.